 Company manager Mark Crames explains the appeal this way in an interview with Fragrantica: “There is so much evidence that our strongest emotional responses are to our sense of smell … it is just the way we are wired.
 Consequently, smelling idealized versions of even everyday objects like Dirt or Tomatoes can bring back intense feelings.
 When the associations with those objects are positive, the feelings evoked by those scents will be both positive and intense.”

 Demeter’s business model is as democratic as its scent collections — fragrances can be found everywhere from fine department store counters to chain drugstores to Urban Outfitters.
 Even marketing is unashamedly for the people.
 A great way to get to know the vast Demeter library is by following their Fragrance of the Day feature on social media, where the company spotlights a given scent based on its association with a holiday, cultural event, or historical touchstone.
-And if you consider yourself too complex for a single-note fragrance, don’t turn up your nose just yet — Demeter recommends blending your very own custom cologne from up to 12 different scents among their collections.
-The brand even has a guide to get you started.
+And if you consider yourself too complex for a single-note fragrance, don’t turn up your nose just yet — Demeter recommends blending your very own custom cologne from up to 12 different scents among their collections.to get you started.